 The system and hardware requirements to run ArcGIS Server are listed below.
-A diagnostics tool runs during the setup to help you determine if your machine meets the minimum system requirements.
-For information about earlier versions, see Esri Support.
+A diagnostics tool runs during the setup to help you determine whether your machine meets the system requirements.

-It's recommended that you review the deprecation notice to determine if your hardware and software components are still compatible with version 10.6.
+It's recommended that you review the deprecation notice to determine whether your hardware and software components are still compatible with the current ArcGIS version.

 Machines with an underscore (_) in the name are not supported.
-The setup will not proceed if an underscore is detected in the machine name.
+The setup does not proceed if an underscore is detected in the machine name.

 You cannot install the software as a root user.
 If you attempt to do this, the installation will not proceed and a software diagnostics tool will display an error message indicating that you cannot install as root.